uzillion/crypto-whale-watcher/README.md

 7. Run `npm install`, and run the app via `npm run start`.

 **Notes**:
 * If you get Database errors, try running `npm run db:migrate`. **IMPORTANT**: This command deletes and recreates all tables.
-Run this only the first time.
+You will need to run this every time you make a change in the list of currencies in the config file.
 * A lot of the major hosting services come preinstalled with PostgreSQL or provide some plugin.
 Therefore the steps for creating and setting up the database may differ.
 For example, [Heroku](https://www.heroku.com/) has an excellend PostgreSQL plugin which upon installation automatically adds the environment variable for the database URL.
 * On your local machine, the app will be served on port 3000 of localhost.